IBM/solsa/README.md

 A SolSA service is defined by means of a Node.js module.
-From this code, SolSA builds and publishes the service as a container image, prepares the deployment of the service and its dependencies as an Helm chart and produces an SDK for instantiating and invoking the service.
+From this code, SolSA builds and publishes the service as a container image, prepares the deployment of the service and its dependencies as a Helm chart and produces an SDK for instantiating and invoking the service.

 SolSA leverages Kubernetes operators to manage the life cycle of services both inside and outside of Kubernetes.
+SolSA can target a standard Kubernetes cluster or a KNative cluster.

 The SolSa source code includes declarations for the service being composed over as well as configuration parameters.
 SolSA leverages these declarations to